WakeelAdekunleKasali/Consulting-Project/README.md

 | `ASDProjectCode.r`         | R script code - for Excitatory/inhibitory (E/I) balance within each sample - for analysis and visualization used in the ASD project.      |
 | `UndergradProject.pdf`     | Last Undergraduate research project where I independently led the design, statistical analysis, and final report. |
 | `UndergradProject1.pdf`    | First undergraduate project applying applied statistical techniques to a public health topic. |

+---

+## 📎 Acknowledgment

+Please do not use any part of these reports for publication without permission.